mindsmiths/docs/docs/Coding Environment/deployment-to-production.md

 4. Paste the public ssh key from step 1 in the `Key` field.
 For `Title` put `Mindsmiths GitLab` and add the key.
 5. `Grant write permissions to this key` should stay unchecked

 Our CI server can now pull your repo and deploy it.
-You can proceed to [Set up your Mindsmiths code environment](#setup-your-mindsmiths-code-environment)
+You can proceed to [Connect your Mindsmiths web IDE with our CI server](#3-connect-your-mindsmiths-web-ide-with-our-ci-server)

 ### 3. Connect your Mindsmiths web IDE with our CI server